 For reference I’m 6 foot tall and my wife is 5 foot 5 inches.

-If you’re a strapping specimen of a human standing taller than 6ft you’ll find it a bit lacking in length but sleeping on your own you’ll obviously have much more room.
+If you’re a strapping specimen of a human standing taller than 6ft you’ll find it a bit lacking in length but sleeping on your own you’ll obviously have more room.
 It’s doable by sleeping on an angle or tucking your knees up.

 After you’ve dropped the seats down, open the rear door and blow your mattresses up from that end.
 Position the mattresses and sleeping bags in place then close the rear door.
-There’s no easy way to open or close the rear door when inside the vehicle (unless you do this cool mod).
+There’s no easy way to open or close the rear door when inside the vehicle (unless you do this mod).
 Therefore you will enter the Jimny from either of the main doors.

 1 person set up